What Can SoR Learn from Balanced Literacy?

 Lesson 1: Tap into emotion, and drop the stats.

 Balanced literacy just feels good.
 It’s pleasant to think that children learn to read at their own pace.
 It’s lovely to imagine that the teacher’s number one job is to cultivate a love of literature in her students.
 It’s reassuring to think that reading comprehension skills can be developed discreetly.
 It’s intuitive to think that spelling and handwriting and content aren’t very important.
-And thank goodness for that…because spelling and handwriting and learning content are so boring…not to mention irrelevant in our 21st-century society. 😉

-So where does that leave SOR?
-I think it means we need to stop talking about data and statistics so much.
+So where does that leave the SoR movement?
+I think it means we need to talk about data less.
 Data might activate and convince people who don’t already have strong opinions about reading instruction.
 But it’s not going to work on the teachers and administrators who already have their own methods and lived experiences.
-Balanced literacy advocates aren’t running around using data to champion their ideas (This is partially because they don’t have great data to cite).
-Instead, tell stories about your students and children who benefited from SOR.
+Instead, tell stories about your students and children who benefited from structure literacy.
 Watch the Purple Challenge with your coworkers and your parent friends.
-Talk about Bethlehem or Goose Rock.
-But drop the data.
+Talk about Bethlehem or Goose Rock, but save the data for later.

 Lesson 2: Paint a (more) beautiful picture.